ggmenendez/bq_EESTEC_G11/README.md

 Manage your account from Kiuwan client

-## Result of analysis
+## Results of analysis

-Get result of your apps analysis.
+Get results of your apps analysis.

 ## License